-The days when OCZ was an independent player in the SSD market and the best friend of Manufacturer of SSD controllers (Which was also independent in those days) SandForce has long passed - Today OCZ is a sub-brand of Toshiba Japan, And tries To regain legitimacy With a wide range of different product series designed for almost every market segment imaginable.
+The days when OCZ was an independent player in the SSD market and the best friend of Manufacturer of SSD controllers (Which was also still independent in those days) SandForce is long gone - Today OCZ is a sub-brand of Toshiba Japan, And tries To regain legitimacy With a wide range of different product series designed for almost every market segment imaginable.

 The Trion 100 should be available within a few months in volumes between 120GB and 960GB, and with a three-year warranty.

-Alongside the Trion 100, OCZ also presented at the Computex conference M.2 drive Named XD-JX which is based on another new, personal controller OCZ, Named JetExpress.
-The drive in question will initially be designed for enterprise applications and devices, but with Performence Declaring up to 300,000IOPS and continuous 1.6GBps speeds, it is not difficult to understand why we hope to see it (or any other product that will contain the JetExpress controller for that matter) migrate to the home performance market as quickly as possible.
+Alongside the Trion 100, OCZ also presented at the Computex conference M.2 drive Named XD-JX which is based on another new, personal controller OCZ, Called JetExpress.
+The drive in question will initially be designed for various enterprise applications and devices, but with stated performance of up to 300,000IOPS and continuous speeds of 1.6GBps, it is not difficult to understand why we hope to see it (or any other product containing the JetExpress controller for that matter) migrate to the performance market I got home as soon as possible.